deta/space-docs/src/pages/migration/guides/migrate-custom-subdomains.md

 ## Instructions
 ### Summary
-Go to your app's settings page (the app ypu want to migrate a subdomain to) and switch to the "Domains" and click on "Migrate Legacy Subdomain".
-Then choose the domain you want to migrate and follow the instructions.
-You can repeat this step to migrate multiple domains.
+Go to your app's settings page (the app you want to migrate a subdomain to) and switch to "Domains" and click on "Migrate Legacy Subdomain".
+Then choose the domain you want to migrate and then follow the instructions.
+You can repeat these steps to migrate multiple domains.

 You will be able to migrate your custom subdomains until June 1, 2023.